theodorebailey/react_moviecards_useState_useEffect/README.md

-A simple project based on simple concepts which help to drive the environment of React done during class.
+A simple project based on simple concepts which helps to drive the environment of React done during class.

+Saved local: ninth-app

 # Getting Started with Create React App